-When we don't have food prepped ahead of time, we tend to reason that we'll "do better tomorrow" and give into random, non-nutrient dense snacks and meals (food lacking any essential nutrients) throughout the day.
+When we don't have food prepped ahead of time, we tend to reason that we'll do better tomorrow and give into random, non-nutrient dense snacks and meals (food lacking any essential nutrients) throughout the day.
 That being said, what can you do to ensure that you are eating well and eating enough when you are a student without access to a refrigerator, stove, and/or microwave during the day (or ever)?

 If you are lucky enough to live in an apartment like myself and have access to a kitchen, I urge you to learn how to cook and to do it often.
 Sure, a lot of us don't have the time to prepare complicated, over-the-top dinners every single evening with the amount of homework and tasks we have to complete.
 With that said, I promise if you set aside an hour or two on say, a Sunday night, you can have 3-4 days worth of dinners prepped and ready to eat.

 You will thank yourself later when you walk in the door from a long day and have the luxury of dinner being ready.
-There are an abundance of quick, tasty, wholesome recipes on Pinterest, YouTube channels, blogs, etc. That's one beautiful thing about the Internet.
+There is an abundance of quick, tasty, wholesome recipes on Pinterest, YouTube channels, blogs, etc. That's one beautiful thing about the Internet.
 I also cannot stress enough what a lifesaver the Crock-Pot (slow cooker) is for a student; it does the work for you and in larger amounts!

 In addition, we must think and plan ahead for what we intend to fuel our bodies with during the day when we are not within an arm's reach of the kitchen.
-This is also where planning and packing comes in handy on that Sunday evening while you're making dinner for the week.
+This is also where planning and packing come in handy on that Sunday evening while you're making dinner for the week.

 Pack and set out your meals!
-Baggies and Tupperware of fruit, veggies, cheese, nuts, yogurt you name it.
-If they're already packed and ready to grab every morning, you're reducing your stress tremendously and adding more time to your day for other tasks.
-You'll be focused and motivated in class while you get your education (i.e. brain gains) because you won't be distracted by hunger pangs or sluggish feelings from a lack of vital nutrients your body needs to perform its best.
+Baggies and Tupperware of fruit, veggies, cheese, nuts, yogurt, you name it.
+If they're already packed and ready to grab every morning, you're reducing your stress tremendously and adding more time to your day for other tasks. you'll be focused and motivated in class while you get your education (i.e. brain gains) because you won't be distracted by hunger pangs or sluggish feelings from a lack of vital nutrients your body needs to perform its best.

 Now, this is all still fairly applicable to the student living in a dorm with minimal access to a kitchen.
 Make food purchases at the store (maybe even consider wholesale stores like Costco or Sam's to buy in bulk) that are ready-to-eat, on-the-go style that you can easily throw in your backpack.
 On the other hand, if a university meal plan is all you have or can afford (albeit they are just as, if not more expensive, as grocery trips) make your choices count.